rsksmart/RSKIPs/IPs/RSKIP265.md

 We define a algorithms that implement heuristics that try to:

-* Keep the number of UTXOs between two bounds
+* Keep the number of UTXOs between two bounds.
 * Keep a Pareto distribution of amounts over the UTXOs.
 * Do not generate too many  UTXO consolidation or expansion transactions.
 * Reduce the fees consumed by these transactions,  by increasing or decreasing the UTXO set size by at least 3 units simuntanously.